nextflow-io/nf-validation/docs/samplesheetDocs.md

 value1,value2
 ```
 both checks will fail. `field1` isn't unique since `value1` has been found more than once. `field2` isn't unique in combination with `field1` because the `value1,value2` combination has been found more than once.
+See [here](../plugins/nf-validation/src/testResources/schema_input.json#L42-49) for an example in the samplesheet.
         </td>
     </tr>
     <tr>